-The green recovery calls for fresh thinking from a regulatory perspective and we are working with a range of leading businesses in the UK and overseas on innovative projects to drive this agenda forward.
+The green recovery calls for fresh thinking from a regulatory perspective and we are working with leading businesses in the UK and overseas on innovative projects to drive forward this agenda.

 These include the development of fresh approaches to incentivising and remunerating investment into green energy networks, and the deployment of new green technology infrastructure, including sustainable heat networks, energy storage (including green hydrogen technology) and smart metering.